coreos/tectonic-docs/Documentation/install/aws/aws-terraform.md

 $ terraform apply -var-file=build/${CLUSTER}/terraform.tfvars platforms/aws
 ```

-This should run for a little bit, and when complete, your Tectonic cluster should be ready.
+This will run for a little bit.
+When complete, your Tectonic cluster will be ready.

 ## Access the cluster

-The Tectonic Console should be up and running after the containers have downloaded.
-You can access it at the DNS name configured in your variables file.
+The Tectonic Console will be up and running after the containers have downloaded.
+Access it at the DNS name configured in your variables file.

 Inside of the `/generated` folder you should find any credentials, including the CA if generated, and a `kubeconfig`.
-You can use this to control the cluster with `kubectl`:
+Use these credentials to control the cluster with `kubectl`:

 ```bash
 $ export KUBECONFIG=generated/auth/kubeconfig